sicet7/rr-redis-lock/README.md

 # RoadRunner Redis Lock
-This is a Proff of concept repository.
+This is a proof of concept repository.

 ## PHP Implementation
 ```php